RahanRoshan/CodeandConfetti_LearnAble2/progress.md

 Tested and applied fixes to improve functionality and usability.
 Debugged problems related to UI and feature performance.
 Optimized the platform for smoother operation and better accessibility.

+Checkpoint 5:
+Added darkmode/lightmode to the website so now its better for viewing